MrEmptyBoss/PdfScanner_C_Sharp_WinForms/README.md

 ___A program for calculating the fill of pdf layout files___

 The program was developed for the printing house to improve the speed for calculating the filling of pdf files.
-It was made in C# Windows Forms on the pattern:
-MVVM is a development pattern that allows you to divide the application into three functional parts:
-Model — the main logic of the program (working with data, calculations, queries, and so on) View — view or view (user interface)
-ViewModel is a view model that serves as a layer between View and Model Advantage of the program:
+Advantage of the program:
 - The ability to select several files for calculating the fill and checks with the table that was copied in advance;
 - Checks the dimensions with the table;